guides

 Warm Undertones

-Emerald green, ruby red with orange undertones, topaz, amber, copper.
+Emerald green, ruby red (with orange undertones), topaz, amber, copper.
+Colors to skip: Sapphire blue, cool-toned amethyst, icy fuchsia.

 Neutral-Warm Undertones